 Do you need support?

-You can call our customer service team on 0345 608 8006 if you are experiencing issues with paying your rent and service charge.
+You can call our customer service team on 0345 608 8006 if you are experiencing issues with paying your service charge.

 They can also help you with the following:

-- Find out more about any of the ways to pay your rent and service charge
+- Find out more about any of the ways to pay your service charge

 - Get advice on benefits you may be entitled to